 John Doman Turner (1871–1938) was a deaf British painter and member of the Camden Town Group.

-Born in Streatham, Turner received artistic training by correspondence from Spencer Gore while working as a stockbroker’s clerk.
+Born in Brixton, London, Turner received artistic training by correspondence from Spencer Gore while working as a stockbroker’s clerk.
 This correspondence still exists, and has been used by subsequent artists, for example Esther Freud in her novel The Sea House.

 His works include the Walberswick Scroll, of the Suffolk village of Walberswick.
 A major exhibition of his work was displayed in the University of Hull in 1997.

 During the early 1990s Southampton Art Gallery acquired a very nice example of the work of John Doman Turner titled ‘The Joy Wheel’ Mitcham.